HenrikJoreteg/human-javascript/ch10 - launch sequence.md

 ```

-So, each of the routes listed at the top are turned into regex's by backbone and linked to a handler function.
+So, each of the routes listed at the top are turned into regexes by Backbone and linked to a handler function.

-That function is called with the "arguments" a.k.a. paramaters you specified as being dynamic in your routes.
+That function is called with the "arguments," a.k.a. parameters you specified as being dynamic in your routes.

-I typically think of each handler's job as being to find actual client-side model objects and then create a "page" view that it passes to the application.
+I typically think of each handler's job as finding actual clientside model objects and then creating a "page" view that it passes to the application.

 The app is responsible for taking that view and rendering it per conventions of the app.
-Usually we just have a "page view" be a specialized kind of backbone view that also has a few standard methods for "show" and "hide".
-The app controller just calls "show" on the new one and "hide" on the currently active page and the views add/remove themselves from the application layout's main "pages" container.
+Usually we just have a "page view" be a specialized kind of Backbone view that also has a few standard methods for "show" and "hide."
+The app controller just calls "show" on the new one and "hide" on the currently active page, and the views add/remove themselves from the application layout's main "pages" container.

 From this point forward we never need to do the launch sequence again.
-We'll just change the route, the route handlers will rendering the appropriate page, and the page will ensure it has (or fetches) the data it needs.
+We'll just change the route, then the route handlers will render the appropriate page, and the page will ensure it has (or fetches) the data it needs.